 The PMF Program Office recruits PMF Ambassadors in advance of each application cycle, and Ambassadors support outreach efforts through the end of that cycle (i.e. until the application for a given year has closed).

 PMF Ambassadors are located across the United States.
-Outside the Washington, DC Metro Area, Ambassadors are assigned to a regional team based on their geographic location.
+All Ambassadors are assigned to a regional team based on their geographic location and/or preference.
 Each regional team has Ambassadors who serve as “Regional Team Leads,” individuals who help coordinate outreach activities in collaboration with the PMF Program Office.
 The regions are organized as follows:

 - Midwest: Ohio, Michigan, Indiana, Wisconsin, Illinois, Minnesota, Iowa, Missouri, North Dakota, South Dakota, Nebraska, and Kansas.